grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "Captain Percy, If I were you I would definitely make sure you are gone from here before the next 48 hours goes by."

-Percy nodded towards Trinity and closed the heavy door behind as she left the office.
+Percy nodded towards Miss Mai and closed the heavy door behind as she left the office.

 [//]: # (### To the bar; hiring Cassandra)

-Captain Percy hummed to herself as she left Trinity's office and walked through the main hall of the noisy depot.
+Captain Percy hummed to herself as she left Miss Mai's office and walked through the main hall of the noisy depot.
 She realized that her humming was resonating in her skull in harmony with the ever-present background hum of the machinery that kept the place functioning.
 She followed the trickle of oily water down the slope a little way until she noticed a kind of canteen or saloon carved back into one of the walls.
 She walked in and stepped up to a bar at nearly the height of her chest.
 It was broad and made of dark wood from which decades of drinkers had worn away the original shellac coating.
 A universe of spilled drinks had stained it to a mottled gray color.
 As in all the remote places of the world, the bar was well stocked.
 Rows and rows of partially empty bottles of brown liquors were lined up behind it.

 The man behind the bar was yet another giant, though more fat than stocky like the others Percy had seen.
 He was grizzled about the face, like a piece of meat that hadn't been cleaned properly before being laid down in the frying pan.
 He was missing an eye which he didn't bother to cover with a patch, and wearing a stained leather apron.
 "What cha need there lady?"
 He asked Percy.

 "Give me a house drink."
-She took one of her heavy new coins from the leather satchel Trinity had given her and laid it down on the wood of the bar.
+She took one of her heavy new coins from the leather satchel Miss Mai had given her and laid it down on the wood of the bar.

 As the bartender set up a glass and was leaning to pour it Percy continued the conversation despite the fact that the bartender did not particularly look like he would want to.
 "Actually, I'm looking to hire some crew.
 I have a boat, and we're short a few fucking people.
 Thought you might be able to steer me in the right direction to where the fucking hiring is done around here."